llm-case-studies/whowhe2wha/Docs/ARCHITECTURE.md

 -   **Read/Query Flow:**
     1. User types a query in `SearchBar`.
     2.  `SearchBar` calls the `onSearch` prop function passed down from `App.tsx`.
-    3.  `App.tsx` sets a loading state and calls `queryGraph` from `geminiService`.
+    3.  `App.tsx` sets a loading state and calls `queryGraph` from `geminiService` with the full data context (`projects`, `events`, `locations`).
     4. The response (a list of IDs) is returned to `App.tsx`.
     5.  `App.tsx` updates the `filteredEventIds` state and switches the `viewMode` to 'stream'.
     6. React re-renders the `Dashboard` with the filtered results.

 -   **Write/Creation Flow:**
     1. User fills out and submits the `AddEventForm`.
-    2.  `AddEventForm` calls the `onSave` prop function, passing the new event data.
+    2.  `AddEventForm` calls the `onSave` prop function, passing the new event data and location info.
-    3.  `App.tsx` receives the data, creates a new event object with a unique ID, and adds it to the `events` state array.
+    3.  `App.tsx` receives the data.
+If a new location is needed, it creates a `Location` object and adds it to the `locations` state array.
+    4.  `App.tsx` creates the final event object with the correct `whereId` and adds it to the `events` state array.
-    4. React re-renders the `Dashboard`, which now includes the new event in the appropriate view.
+    5. React re-renders the `Dashboard`, which now includes the new event in the appropriate view.

 ## 6. Progressive Web App (PWA) Features